Roaming in acetaldehyde: Introduction

-The question of the mass dependence of the roaming mechanism was investigated in \cite{krajnak2018influence} using a model that has been shown to exhibit the essential features of roaming, the Chesnavich model \cite{chesnavich1986multiple} for the reaction CH$_4^+ \rightarrow$ CH$_3^+$ + H \cite{mauguiere2014multiple, mauguiere2014roaming, krajnak2018phase}.
+A reason for this could be the mass difference in the roaming fragment; H for formaldehyde and ${\rm CH_3}$ for acetaldehyde.
+This question was investigated in \cite{krajnak2018influence} using a model that has been shown to exhibit the essential features of roaming, the Chesnavich model \cite{chesnavich1986multiple} for the reaction CH$_4^+ \rightarrow$ CH$_3^+$ + H \cite{mauguiere2014multiple, mauguiere2014roaming, krajnak2018phase}.
 An advantage of the Chesnavich model is that it is analytical and therefore the parameters that describe the reaction can be varied.
 In particular, the mass of the roaming fragment, H can be varied and we can study the effect of this variation on the roaming mechanism to dissociation.
-Following a detailed analysis of trajectories and the structures in phase space responsible for roaming, it was found that the variation of the mass of the roaming fragment had no significant effect on the quantity of trajectories dissociating via the roaming channel.

-This result seemed to be somewhat at odds with the formaldehyde/acetaldehyde results on the importance of roaming for dissociation.
-Perhaps the discrepancy could be attributed to the simplicity of the Chesnavich model in comparison to the formaldehyde and acetaldehyde models.
-However, recently work \cite{yang2020real} raises questions about the nature and quantity of trajectories undergoing dissociation of acetaldehyde due to roaming.
+Following a detailed analysis of trajectories and phase space structures responsible for roaming, it was found that the variation of the mass of the roaming fragment had no significant effect on the quantity of trajectories dissociating via the roaming channel.
+Perhaps the simplicity of Chesnavich's model is preventing a comparison of features mimicking formaldehyde and acetaldehyde.
+Recent work \cite{yang2020real} raises questions about the nature and quantity of trajectories undergoing dissociation of acetaldehyde due to roaming at certain energies.

-In this paper we pursue this question using a phase space approach for revealing the roaming mechanism that was previously carried out for formaldehyde \cite{mauguiere2015phase}.
-In that work it was shown that the phase space setting allowed one to determine whether or not a specific trajectory dissociated to molecular or radical products.
-In particular, it was shown that the stable and unstable manifolds of certain periodic orbits defined an energy surface landscape that governed whether or not a trajectory dissociated to molecular or radical products.
+A geometrical phase space approach for revealing the roaming mechanism was previously carried out for a reduced dimensionality formaldehyde model \cite{mauguiere2015phase} and its validity was verified in full-dimensional studies of formaldehyde \cite{houston2016roaming}.
+In that work it was shown that the stable and unstable manifolds of certain periodic orbits determined whether or not a trajectory dissociated to molecular or radical products.
 Due to the unboundedness of the energy surface that is characteristic for all dissociation problems, the ergodic hypothesis fails for roaming systems and invalidates standard statistical methods for reaction dynamics.